arthurBarthe/debiased-spatial-whittle/paper/paper.md

 The software is organized around several modules that can be grouped into the following
 categories:

-- grids:
+- grids and sampling:
-  - grids.py: allows to define the rectangular grids where the data sit.
+  - grids.py: allows to define the rectangular grids where the data sit via the class RectangularGrid.
+A mask of zeros (missing) and ones (not missing) can be set to specify potential missing observations.
   - simulation.py: allows to sample a realization from a model on a grid
 - models:
   - models.py: allows to define a covariance model.